apache/cordova-plugin-file-transfer/doc/index.md

 - __target__: URL to the target.
 (String)

 - __http_status__: HTTP status code.
 This attribute is only available when a response code is received from the HTTP connection.
 (Number)

+- __body__ Response body.
+This attribute is only available when a response is received from the HTTP connection.
+(String)

 - __exception__: Either e.getMessage or e.toString (String)

 ### Constants